openclimatedata/ceds/README.md

 anthropogenic emissions of reactive gases and aerosols in the [Community Emissions Data System (CEDS)](http://www.globalchange.umd.edu/ceds/)

+For the repository of the CEDS project see <https://github.com/JGCRI/CEDS/>.
+Maintainer of this Data Package is Robert Gieseke (<robert.gieseke@pik-potsdam.de>).

 ## Data
 This makes the annual data of the by country and by sector CSV files from the [Data Supplement](https://www.geosci-model-dev.net/11/369/2018/gmd-11-369-2018-assets.html) of Hoesly et al. available in a single long file format.

 Changes compared to the original data:
+  - country codes are upper-cased
   - country code `XKX` for Kosovo instead of `srb (kosovo)`
   - country code 'BUNKERS' instead of `global`
   - fields with value 0 are not contained in the long format file
+  - in the category file <./data/sectors.yaml>, based on table 1 in Hoesly et al. (2018) extra hyphens (e.g. 2-D_Other) have been removed

 ## Preparation